CSU-WPT/linux-git-workshop/src/ch1.1-linux-installation.md

 * Close the window
 * You can now access Ubuntu
    * from the Start menu by selecting/searching for WSL
-   * by opening the terminla and running the command:
+   * by opening the terminal and running the command:
      ```
      wsl
      ```